Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Light-Component.md

 ### **Shadows**

 Use this section to adjust the Shadows cast by this Light.
-Note that Area Lights can't currently cast shadows for GameObjects that use a **StackLit** Material.

 Unity exposes extra properties in this section depending on the **Mode** you set in the [General](#GeneralProperties) section.
 Unity also exposes extra properties depending on the **Filtering Quality** set in your Unity Project’s [HDRP Asset](HDRP-Asset.html).